64 Nunthorpe Road

 Impact of Migration and Displacement: Acculturation processes, identity adjustment, social and cultural integration.

-Individual therapy costs £40 per session payable in cash or cheque at the beginning of each sessions.
+Individual therapy costs £45 per session payable in cash, cheque and/or bank payment at the beginning of each sessions.
 I will provide you with a receipt.

 Maps & Directions